Previous dayMarch 16, 2026Next day

 3.9 km---✓ ReviewedUSGS →

-At 18:45 UTC on March 16, 2026, a magnitude 2.2 tremor occurred 97 km N of Yakutat, Alaska.
+This magnitude 2.2 event was detected 97 km N of Yakutat, Alaska on March 16, 2026, with origin time 18:45 UTC.
 At a depth of just 3.9 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 60.418°, -139.520°.
+Coordinates: 60.418°, -139.520°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-16